2019 Gifts For Travelers

 Frequent travelers don’t want a lot of “stuff.”
 At least we don’t.
 We only wanted to carry things that were really useful.
 Other than travel ideas (we could always use those!) we were looking for things that made travel easier or more meaningful.
 The beautiful thing about travel is that the experience is the gift, but there are certainly some items that make travel easier and better.

 Gifts For People Who Travel

 Henry and I both use these and love them.
 I got them for my mom one year when I was looking for a gift for traveler woman since she is even more of a world traveler than I am.
 They make packing and organization a breeze.
 And you can fit more in your suitcase or backpack when you compress your clothes into one of the cubes.
 We each have different colors, which makes it easy to quickly identify whose is whose.
-Double zipper pulls make opening/closing simple and fast and the mesh top panel means we can see the contents with out opening.
+Double zipper pulls make opening/closing simple and fast and the mesh top panel means we can see the contents without opening.
 If you are looking for a travel gift for mom, travel gifts for her, or the best travel gifts for men, look no further.

 We don’t usually talk about underwear here, but we do wear it (usually).
 The Ex Officio underwear is one of the best gifts for travelers because it’s easy to wash in a sink, roll dry in a towel, and wear again the next day.
 They are extremely quick drying and the antimicrobial treatment reduces odor in the fabric.
 These undies are made of durable fabric and the comfortable waistband won’t stretch out.
 They claim you only need two pair for any trip – one to wear, one to wash.
 Less to pack, less trips to the Laundromat.
 Henry has several pairs and loves them.
 But these aren’t just travel gifts for men; I got a few pairs for myself and wore them every day in Europe.
 If nothing else, these underwear make for unique travel gifts.
 Buy men’s Ex Officio or women’s Ex Officio undies on Amazon.